-This chapter sets out the process for application of Uncertainty Mechanisms, including information required as part of any re-opener applications submitted to the Authority and the procedure, we will follow to assess these applications.
+This chapter sets out the expected process for application of Uncertainty Mechanisms, including information required as part of any re-opener applications submitted to the Authority and the procedure, we expect to follow to assess these applications.
+This is presented as we expect the final version of this guidance to look like but is subject to change under the Successor Licence.

-- 6.1 This chapter sets out how the Licensee must prepare its applications for reopeners, including: - a) The level of detail required in a reopener application - b) Requirements to publish the reopener application - c) When it is appropriate to make redactions in published reopener applications - d) Requirements to ensure senior leadership assurance of the application - 6.2 The Licensee must ensure that its application complies with this document and any other licence requirements prior to submission.
+- 6.1 This chapter sets out how the Successor Licensee must prepare its applications for reopeners, including: - a) The level of detail required in a reopener application - b) Requirements to publish the reopener application - c) When it is appropriate to make redactions in published reopener applications - d) Requirements to ensure senior leadership assurance of the application - 6.2 The Successor Licensee must ensure that its application complies with this document and any other licence requirements prior to submission.
 Failure to prepare an application in accordance with any of the relevant requirements may result in rejection of the application.

-A. Factors which may impact the Licensee's Allowed Revenue
+A. Factors which may impact the Successor Licensee's Allowed Revenue

-6.3 A range of factors can give rise to change in the Licensee's Allowed Revenue after the Business Plan approval.
+6.3 A range of factors can give rise to change in the Successor Licensee's Allowed Revenue after the Business Plan approval.
 We have identified nine general factors set out in table 6.1 below.
 This list is non-exhaustive.